telugutechvidya/cloudkart-microservices/docs/Installation/05-user.md

 # 05 - User Service

-The User Service is a Node.js microservice that handles user authentication and management for the CloudKart application.
+The User Service is a Node.js microservice that handles user authentication and management for the skillupworks application.
 It manages user registration, login, and session handling.

 This service stores user data in **MongoDB** and manages sessions in **Redis** for fast session lookup and authentication.